You Only Move Twice: Production

 The writers sought to give every family member their own story.
 They spent some time arguing over whether to include the depressing idea of Marge becoming an alcoholic in the episode.
 There was originally another idea involving Grampa Simpson.
 He is left behind in Springfield and receives recorded greeting phone calls from the family.
 The plot went on for four sequences, all of which were cut from the episode because of time constraints but were later included in the DVD release.
-Cypress Creek was called "Emerald Caverns" during most of the production.
-The name was changed because the writers felt that "Cypress Creek" had more of a "Silicon Valley" feel.

-The show's writers did not worry too much about perfecting Scorpio's lines because they knew Albert Brooks, who was voice acting the character, would rewrite or ad lib new ones.
-Entire sections of Scorpio's dialogue, such as his hammock speech, are Brooks's lines, not the writers'.
+The show's writers did not worry too much about perfecting Scorpio's lines because they knew Albert Brooks, who was voice acting the character, would rewrite or ad lib most of them.
+Entire sections of Scorpio's dialogue such as his hammock speech are Brooks's lines, not the writers'.
 Dan Castellaneta described how, after he prepared something for Homer to say in response to Brooks's new Scorpio lines, Brooks would deliver totally different lines on the next take.
-Josh Weinstein said Homer's reactions are exactly like those of someone talking to Albert Brooks.
+Show runner Josh Weinstein said Homer's reactions are exactly like those of someone talking to Albert Brooks.
 In all, his recordings were over two hours long.

-Brooks voiced the character Russ Cargill in The Simpsons Movie.
-For "about a week", he was to reprise the role of Scorpio, but the staff felt that creating a new character was a better idea.
+For "about a week", he was to reprise the role of Scorpio for The Simpsons Movie, but the staff felt that a new character was a better idea and created the character of Russ Cargill for Brooks to voice.

 The animators needed to design completely new sets for the episode.
 Christian Roman, John Reiss and Mike Anderson storyboarded the episode.
 In the original animatic, Santa's Little Helper and Snowball II were not present, so the animators went back and added them, even though they are not a part of the story.
 It is a common misconception that Scorpio's design was modeled after Richard Branson.
 The final design, which underwent an overhaul, was hailed by the writers as "the perfect madman".
 All the students in Bart's remedial class were initially given hair modeled on Ralph Wiggum's, but the staff felt that the children looked "kinda troubled", so their designs were altered.

 Mr. Bont, the man Homer tackles, was initially supposed to be James Bond, but Fox would not let the writers use the name because of concerns over possible lawsuits.
 They finally decided on "Bont" because it was the most similar name they could legally use.